Deadly Legionnaires' outbreak at Atlanta hotel a "nationwide problem," attorney says

 A widespread outbreak of Legionnaires' disease has killed one person and sickened possibly dozens of others who were all guests at the Sheraton Atlanta Hotel.
-The hotel evacuated all its guests on July 15 and remains closed.
+The hotel evacuated all its guests on July 15 and remains closed as of press time.

 Public health officials say a dozen guests had tested positive for Legionnaires', a bacteria that can cause a severe form of pneumonia.
 But according to the attorney filing a lawsuit Monday, hundreds more may have been exposed.